drumee/synology-hosted/README.md

   | ns1.example.org  | AAA    | your.ip.6.address  |
   | ns2.example.org  | A      | your.ip.4.address  |
   | ns2.example.org  | AAA    | your.ip.6.address  |

+#### Change the default Domain Name Server (DNS)
+This section will replace your ISP DNS by the one that run on your own Synology NAS.
+To make this effective, open your ISP interface and change current Name Servers to ns1.example.org and ns2.example.org

+#### Change your GLUE DNS
+Open your ISP interface and add following entries:
+- ns1.example.org
+- ns2.example.org

 ### Prepare your Internet Router
 - Refer to you ISP to know how to change your network settings